 - Blackmagic Design

 There are plenty of other manufacturers that make more mainstream capture cards such as Elgato and AVerMedia.
 Their capture cards use the DirectShow API that Aximmetry fully supports.
 In simple terms, anywhere you see a device recognized as a DirectShow device (even a simple webcam) Aximmetry can also use it.
-Though, keep in mind that typically this type of device suffers from reduced image quality and frame rate consistency compared to the professional cards.
+Though, keep in mind that typically this type of device suffers from reduced image quality and frame rate consistency compared to professional cards.